Family Advocacy & Support

-Search for registered or licensed child care providers in South Dakota communities.
-Families without access to internet may contact their local office of SD Department of Social Services, Child Care Services to request a printed copy of available providers.
+Search for registered or licensed childcare providers in South Dakota communities.
+Families without access to the internet may contact their local office of SD Department of Social Services, Child Care Services to request a printed copy of available providers.

 Child Care Services, SD Department of Social Services

-The Division of Child Care Services provides assistance to low income families who need held with child care costs while parents work or attend school.
-Information on licensed child care providers in your area can be accessed through the 800 number or by calling your local Department of Social Services, Child Care Services.
+The Division of Child Care Services provides assistance to low income families who need held with childcare costs while parents work or attend school.
+Information on licensed childcare providers in your area can be accessed on the 800 number or by calling your local Department of Social Services, Child Care Services.